 The previous methodology defined "(70) Scaling" as a distress that consisted of surface deterioration caused by construction defects, material defects, and environmental factors.
 The distress included Alkali-Silica Reaction, also known as ASR.
 The current methodology has separated Alkali-Silica Reaction as a distress identified as "(76) Alkali-Silica Reaction / ASR."
-As a result the previous "(70) Scaling" numerical deduction contribution to the PCI has been reduced.
+As a result, the previous "(70) Scaling" numerical deduction contribution to the PCI has been reduced.
 Previous inspections that recorded "(70) Scaling," and currently do not exhibit "(76) Alkali-Silica Reactivity / ASR" may potentially see an increase in PCI.
 Additionally, "(73) Shrinkage Cracks" has been redefined as "(73) Shrinkage Cracking".
 Shrinkage Cracking is characterized in two forms; drying shrinkage and plastic shrinkage.
 Drying shrinkage occurs over time as moisture leaves the pavement, it develops when hardened pavement continues to shrink as excess water not needed for cement hydration evaporates.
 It forms when subsurface resistance to the shrinkage is present and may extend through the entire depth of the slab.
-Plastic shrinkage develops when there is rapid loss of water in the surface of recently placed pavement or can form from over finishing/overworking of the pavement during construction.
+Plastic shrinkage can be caused by both atmospheric conditions and construction.
+Plastic shrinkage caused by atmospheric conditions develops when there is rapid loss of water in the surface of recently placed pavement.
+High winds or low humidity are contributing factors to evaporation.
+These shrinkage cracks can appear as a series of parallel cracks, usually 1 to 3 feet apart and do not extend very deep into the pavement's surface.
+Plastic shrinkage caused by construction can form from over finishing/overworking of the pavement during construction.
 These shrinkage cracks appear as a series of inter-connected hairline cracks, or pattern cracking, and are often observed throughout the majority of the slab surface.
 This condition is also referred to as map cracking or crazing.